gstanden/scst-3.x-debian/README.md

 ### Begin GLS 2017-07-23 Update ###

+Sincere thanks and recognition to the following people who established this github before I forked it:

+# Credits

+Martijn Gendelman credits Fajar A. Nugraha and Adrian Stachowski, so I do too.
+This github was forked from really great github by Martijn Grendelman Words are hardly adequate to express my thanks to these pioneering developers.

 This fork has been updated for SCST 3.3.0 (latest release)

 This fork has been updated for Ubuntu 17.04 (tested)